ematvey/pybacktest/README.md

 When you're ready, create SimpleBacktester object with your dataset and strategy class object as arguments (you can pass args and kwargs for strategy instantiation too).
 Backtester will run automatically.

 After it is finished equity curves will be in `full_curve`, `trades_curve` attributes.

+### Optimization
+Optimization is performed via `Optimizer` class.
+Mostly it mirrors `Backtester`.
+Create instance by supplying backtester class, data and strategy class.
+Add optimization params via `add_opt_params` as usual (params will be supplied as kwargs in strategy's constructor).
+Finally, `run` optimizer with target statistics as argument.
+That's about it.

 ### Multi-asset backtest
 This requires a bit more tinkering but basically you will need to: